TannerBarcelos/TannerBarcelos/README.md

 I also enjoy writing ✍🏼 and teaching 👨🏼‍🏫 about the web and latest software engineering trends.
 On my free time you will find me golfing or out camping ⛺️

-* 💼 I currently working at [Visa](http://visa.com/) as a Senior Full-Stack Software Engineer in the Data Platform
+* 💼  I currently work at [Visa](http://visa.com/) as a Senior Full-Stack Software Engineer in the Data Platform Organization
 * 🌍  I'm based in Silicon Valley 💻
 * 🖥️  See my portfolio at [tannerbarcelos.com](http://tannerbarcelos.com)
 * ✉️  You can contact me at [barcelos.m.tanner@gmail.com](mailto:barcelos.m.tanner@gmail.com)
-* 🧠  Currently I am learning Golang, Apache Spark and Kubernetes
+* 🧠  Currently I am learning Golang and NextJS
-* 🤝  I'm open to collaborating on product development for observability platforms (UIs, APIs, collector agents and SDKs via OpenTelemetry)
+* 🤝  I'm open to collaborating on product development for observability, productivity & FinTech platforms

 #### Technology Skills
 <p align="left">